LuLucsu/lulucsu-academic/content/post/welcome-Siqi/index.md

  About Shiqi Wang

-Shiqi Wang, from Hunan province of China. love math, love life.
+Shiqi Wang, born in Hunan province of China on 2001.
+Persuing Master of Mathematics at CSU. love math,love life.